Echo Caves: Tourism

 The Echo caves were opened as a tourist attraction in 1959, and have been declared a National Monument.
 The additional caves have been included in the tours since the 1980s.
 Some of the chambers (up to 60m high, in places) and formations include the Madonna chamber, the Samson chamber, the Rhino Horn, the Ostrich, the hollow stalactites, and Crystal Palace.

+Following the brutal murder of the owner-operator of the caves in 2023, in which she and another resident were tortured and then set alight while still alive, the fate of the caves as a tourist attraction remaining open to the public is unknown.